-kind of question it was found that education may be a sufficient a necessary condition to be in the upper deciles but not Of income (Diez Canedo y Vera, 1982).
-For example, it was found that the probability to find someone without instruction in the highest decile was only slightly lower than the probability to find someone with a university degree; and that for someone who has completed primary school the probability to be placed in the higher deciles is larger than the probability to be placed in the As it would be expected it was found that for wage lower ones. earners there was a clear and positive relation between years Of. instruction and income and that there was an important premium given to the completion of cycles (which presumably reflects the fact that education is used by employers as a signaling device or "proxy" for higher productivity).
+kind of question it was found that education may be a sufficient but not a necessary condition to be in the upper deciles of income (Diez Canedo y Vera, 1982).
+For example, it was found that the probability to find someone without instruction in the highest decile was only slightly lower than the probability to find someone with a university degree; and that for someone who has completed primary school the probability to be placed in the higher deciles is larger than the probability to be placed in the lower ones.
+As it would be expected it was found that for wage earners there was a clear and positive relation between years of instruction and income and that there was an important premium given to the completion of cycles (which presumably reflects the fact that education is used by employers as a signaling device or "proxy" for higher productivity).

-On the other hand, in the case of the self-employed and the employers, schooling was not statistically relevant in explaining These results support the view that for level of income. the wage-earners access to education and the possibility to complete the schooling cycles are important to ensure a higher standard of Thus, for the poor self employed and the poor employers living. become an "educated" wage earner may be the most accessible to way to move up in the social ladder.
-This is true, ۵f course, individual (i.e., a marginal change); a different for the situation may arise if this occurs massively since then the characteristics of labor supply and labor demand would (or could). drastically change.
+On the other hand, in the case of the self-employed and the employers, schooling was not statistically relevant in explaining These results support the view that for level of income. the wage-earners access to education and the possibility to complete the schooling cycles are important to ensure a higher standard of Thus, for the poor self employed and the poor employers become an "educated" wage earner may be the most accessible way to move up in the social ladder.
+This is true, individual (i.e., a marginal change); a different situation may arise if this occurs massively since characteristics of labor supply and labor demand would (or could). drastically change.